iccicci/rotating-file-stream/README.md

 If set to **true**, names of generated files never changes.
 In other words the _rotated file name generator_ is never called with a **null** _time_ parameter and new files are immediately generated with their rotated name.
-**rotation** _envet_ now has a _filename_ paramere with the newly created file name.
+**rotation** _event_ now has a _filename_ parameter with the newly created file name.
-Usefull to send logs to logstash through filebeat.
+Useful to send logs to logstash through filebeat.

 **Note:**
 if this option is set to **true**, **compress** is ignored.